pbougue/tartare/documentation/validity_periods.md

 # Validity periods
-A data set (A data source version at a specific time) has a validity period, with a start date and an end date.
+A public transport `Data Set` should have a validity period, with a start date and an end date.
-Same for a data set and the final GTFS sent to Navitia & ODS.
 This validity period's computation depends on the format of the provided data set.

 ## Computing validity period of a GTFS data set